Welsh Socialist Republican Movement: Welsh Political Prisoners' Defence Campaign

 A support organisation called the Welsh Political Prisoners' Defence Campaign was established in May 1982 to coordinate defence strategy and publicise the circumstances of police involvement in the arrests.
 The campaign argued that the prosecutions represented political policing and harassment of legitimate political activists.

 Dissolution and aftermath

 Collapse of the movement

 The experience of arrests, pre-trial detention, police interviews, and surveillance severely damaged the cohesion of the WSRM, which failed to survive the disruption.
 The combination of state pressure and internal ideological contradictions led to the movement's dissolution around 1982.

 Successor organisations and dispersal

 After the WSRM's collapse, its members dispersed in several directions.
-Around half a dozen members, including founding figures Gareth Miles and Robert Griffiths, joined what became the Communist Party of Britain.
+Around six members, including founding figures Gareth Miles and Robert Griffiths, joined what became the Communist Party of Britain.
 Some members returned to Plaid Cymru, whilst others became active in single-issue campaign movements.
 The socialist remnants published a few more copies of Y Faner Goch before reforming in 1986 to create Cymru Goch (Red Wales), a small socialist political party that lasted another 20 years and continued publishing Y Faner Goch until 2003.